Taking the Plunge to Become a Self Employed Locksmith

 We got in touch with Business Link based in East Barnet.
 They were very helpful until they realised that we didn’t qualify for support because I had completed a few jobs.
 The help that we did receive was very beneficial and much appreciated.
 It is disappointing that new businesses aren’t offered more support.
 I would advise anyone thinking of starting a self employed business to look into the criteria for receiving support before starting anything at all.

-I was now determined to develop an IKS Locksmiths website that would generate calls.
+I was now determined to develop an IKS Locksmiths website that would generate calls for emergency locksmith work.
 I wanted to build the IKS brand to become a respected local locksmith.
 My challenge was to become a Locksmith in the North London Area and not all over London.
 This was a whole new journey and a whole new learning curve which is pretty continuous to be honest.

-In my next post I will share my experiences with starting to build the IKS Locksmiths brand.
+My next post shares my experiences with starting to build the IKS Locksmiths brand.
 In the meantime I would be delighted to hear any questions or comments you may have.

 Martin (The North London Locksmith)